Equine Infectious Disease Surveillance

 What we do and who we are

-The Equine Infectious Disease Surveillance (EIDS) team is a small, independent, UK-based group made up of equine veterinary epidemiologists (Dr Richard Newton FRCVS, Fleur Whitlock MRCVS and Abigail McGlennon BSc) with support secretariat (Maire O'Brien) and is funded by the equine industry.
+The Equine Infectious Disease Surveillance (EIDS) team is a small, independent, UK-based group made up of equine veterinary epidemiologists (Dr Richard Newton FRCVS, Fleur Whitlock MRCVS and Dr Abigail McGlennon BSc, PhD) with support secretariat (Maire O'Brien) and is funded by the equine industry.
 The team is able to assist with the prevention, diagnosis, management and containment of a wide range of equine infectious diseases and to advise veterinary practices on sampling, vaccination, biosecurity and the most appropriate control of different disease situations.
 The team can be emailed and somebody from the group will respond promptly.

 Case study